genomicsclass/leanpub/manuscript/eda_for_highthroughput_exercises.md

 A>## Exercises
 A>
 A>We will be using a handful of Bioconductor packages.
-These are installed using the function `biocLite` which you can source from the web
+These are installed using the function `biocLite` which you can source from the web:
 A>
 A>
 ```r